supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Format.md

 ### Expanding OpCode Technique

 - For fixed length instructions to maximize various types of instruction formats without wasting much space and not make the decoding complex, **expanding OpCode technique** is used.
+- opcode decoder is present inside the control unit of the processor.
 - When the opcodes are short, a lot of bits are left to hold operands, so we could have 2 or 3 operands per instruction.
 - If an instruction has no operand, then all of the bits can be used for opcodes, so many unique instructions are available.
 - There are also instructions with longer opcodes and fewer operands and instructions with shorter opcodes and more operands.